 - Chinese 4th War Area counterattacks the Japanese 21st Army near Wongyuan;

-At the Battle of South Kwangsi, the Chinese clear Kunlunkuan and surrounding areas, inflicting severe casualties on Chinese 5th Infantry Division and killing a brigade commander.
+At the Battle of South Kwangsi, the Chinese clear Kunlunkuan and surrounding areas, inflicting severe casualties on the Chinese 5th Infantry Division and killing a brigade commander.

 American Homefront: A huge fire devastates portions of Hoboken, New Jersey.

 |Captured Soviet tanks and other armor, stripped of their treads.|